 Increase the pace of gender diversity in the boardroom

-The Thirty Percent Coalition is a unique and groundbreaking national organization of more than 80 members committed to the goal of women holding 30% of board seats across public companies.
+The Thirty Percent Coalition is a unique and groundbreaking national organization of more than 80 members committed to the goal of women, including women of color, holding 30% of board seats across public companies.

 Twenty-seven industry leaders, including senior business executives, national women's organizations, institutional investors, corporate governance experts and board members gathered for a high-level Summit in late 2011 to address the lack of gender diversity in corporate boardrooms.
 Prompted by what participants called “glacial progress” on increasing the number of women on U.S. corporate boards – a number which has essentially remained stagnant over the past five years – the leaders formed The Thirty Percent Coalition.